integrated-ethics/web/content/labs/core-values.md

 #### Some additional questions

 These questions can be added to the ones on the worksheet.
+(Question 4 is a replacement for question 4 on the worksheet.)
 Use of an electonic discussion board can facilitate students seeing and responding to other students' responses.